blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 }
 ```

----

-This is the technical portion of the RFC.
-Explain the design in sufficient detail that:

-- Its interaction with other features is clear.
-- It is reasonably clear how the feature would be implemented.
-- Corner cases are dissected by example.

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

 ## Multiple supertypes - checking compatibility

 As described in the [Guide-level explanation](#multiple-supertypes), when extending multiple entity types, they must be able to coexist in a "compatible manner", which means that the entity types' `properties` and `links` comply with the following: